-- Smooth Versus Textured- For most patients we use smooth walled implants, as the textured implants offer no significant advantage.
+- Smooth Versus Textured- For most patients we use smooth walled implants, as we feel the textured implants offer only limited benefits.

 - Low, Medium, or High Profile- The “profile” of an implant essentially refers to how tall it is relative to the size of the base.
 A low profile implant has a broad base but is relatively flat compared to a high profile implant.
 For most patients, we use a moderate profile implant, but we may suggest a high profile implant if you have a narrow chest but need a lot of volume.

 The implant size we use during surgery depends on many factors.
 We feel there is no magic formula or computer imaging system that can pick your implant for you.
 Choosing the right sized implants requires time.
 We begin by measuring your breasts and chest wall and assessing the amount of tissue already present.
 We’ll talk to you about your desired appearance, your level of physical activity, and other factors.
 We then have you try different sizes of implants placed within your bra to see what you think looks full and natural for you.
 Based on our measurements and your input, we’ll work with you to choose the right implant that fits you and your lifestyle.

 Placing the implant